 The following steps can be taken to protect your boat while in storage.
 With indoor and outdoor boat storage options we make sure you know how to properly store your boat.
 Additionally, specific procedures recommended by the boat manufacturer should be closely considered.

-- Place a cover over the engine.
+Place a cover over the engine.
 Do not leave the engine exposed to the sun or rain.
 We also recommend this for indoor boat storage.